 MCFR building units - Wall components of various proprietary shapes, sizes, and lengths manufactured using a compression molding or pultrusion process.
 The building units shape allows the main components to be stacked vertically and interlock.
 Typical building components include starter units, line units, caps, plugs, fenestration opening channels, and plates.

+1.3.1.1 Compression molding – Is accomplished by placing composite materials in a mold cavity to be formed by heat and pressure.

+1.3.1.2 Pultrusion – A continuous process for manufacturing composites by pulling composite materials with a constant cross section through a die.

 MCFR wall assembly - An assembly consisting of MCFR building units that are stacked, typically in a running bond pattern, adhered and/or mechanically interconnected to form entire walls.

 MCFR adhesive - The structural adhesive used to assemble the MCFR building units.

+MCFR floor and roof beam – Pultruded beams of various proprietary shapes and sizes that are used to support MCFR floor and roof decking.

+MCFR floor and roof decking - Pultruded decking of various proprietary shapes and sizes that are used to span MCFR floor and roof beams.

+MCFR Floor and roof Assembly- A horizontal assembly consisting of MCFR floor and roof beams and decking which is adhesively and mechanically fastened to vertical MCFR wall assemblies.

 REFERENCED STANDARDS